brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 43. **Reset-and-Sync-DomainGPOs-viaGPO.ps1**: Resets and synchronizes all Domain GPOs.
 This script is intended to be called by a GPO and scheduled as a task, ensuring that all Group Policies are up-to-date and effectively applied across workstations.

-44. **Restart

--NetworkAdapter.ps1**: Restarts the chosen Ethernet adapter.
+44. **Restart-NetworkAdapter.ps1**: Restarts the chosen Ethernet adapter.
 Users can select an adapter from a list, disable it, wait 5 seconds, and re-enable it with a single click.
 Useful for maintaining connections during RDP sessions.

 45. **Retrieve-ADComputer-SharedFolders.ps1**: Searches Active Directory for workstations, checks for any local folder sharing, and logs the results.
 Provides a user-friendly GUI for specifying the domain, viewing results, and exporting data to a CSV file.